Polish Joint Stock Company Registration

 A joint-stock company must be governed by a Management Board, a Supervisory Board, and the General Meeting of Shareholders.
 Well, down below we’ve mentioned the key factor of the polish joint stock company registration process.

-Process of Establishing a Polish joint stock company
+Process of Polish joint stock company registration

 The registration agreement, which includes the articles of association and a notarial decree, is first concluded.
 Then, the partners sign unilateral declarations of their intention to join the company.